enkimute/ganja.js/README.md

 overloading and algebraic constants.

 To enable you to directly write algebraic constants, we overload the scientific notation.
-Allowing you to write basis blade names (e.g.
-**e<sub>1</sub>**, **e<sub>2</sub>**, **e<sub>12</sub>**,
-**e<sub>235</sub>**, etc as :
+Allowing you to write basis blade names **e<sub>1</sub>**, **e<sub>2</sub>**, **e<sub>12</sub>**, **e<sub>235</sub>**, etc as :